-The Clouditor-Orchestrator is the central component orchestrating the certification process and connecting multiple components together of the EMERALD framework.
-Finally, this component takes care of the certification decision, i.e., whether a cloud service is compliant with a security catalogue or not.
-The Clouditor-Orchestrator component is based on the respective microservice of Clouditor2 and was already used in MEDINA [8].
+The Clouditor-Orchestrator is the central component orchestrating the attestation process and connecting multiple components together of the EMERALD framework.
+Finally, this component takes care of the certification decision, i.e., whether a target of evaluation is compliant with a security catalogue or not.
+The Clouditor-Orchestrator component is based on the respective microservice of Clouditor4 and was already used in MEDINA [10].
 It will be further developed by leveraging the functionality of the Life-Cycle Manager component in MEDINA to provide the final certificate decision.